negrel/zluajit/README.md

 See [`examples`](./examples/README.md) to get started embedding LuaJIT in Zig program or build Zig modules that can be imported from Lua.

+It is strongly recommended to build programs depending on `zluajit` using the LLVM backend (at least for now).

 ## Building `luajit`

 You can build `luajit` executable using `zig build luajit`.